mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 ### Soft references

 Java has a special kind of weak reference: `SoftReference`.
-The API allows the GC to choose whether to retain or clear references to softly reachable objects.
+The API allows the GC to choose whether to resurrect or clear references to softly reachable objects.
 When using MMTk, there are two ways to implement it.

 The easiest way is **treating `SoftReference` as strong references in non-emergency GCs, and treating them as weak references in emergency GCs**.
 During non-emergency GC, we let `Scanning::scan_objects` scan the weak reference field inside a `SoftReference` instance as if it were an ordinary strong reference field.
-In this way, the (strong) transitive closure after the `Closure` stage will also include softly reachable objects, and they will be retained.
+In this way, the (strong) transitive closure after the `Closure` stage will also include softly reachable objects, and they will be resurrected.
 During emergency GC, however, skip this field in `Scanning::scan_objects`, and clear `SoftReference` just like `WeakReference` in `Scanning::process_weak_refs`.
 In this way, softly reachable objects will be dead if not subject to finalization.

-The other way is **retaining `SoftReference` after the strong closure**.
+The other way is **resurrecting referents of `SoftReference` after the strong closure**.
 This involves supporting multiple levels of reference strengths, which will be introduced in the next section.

 ### Multiple levels of reference strength